 Clinical trials have shown MoAbs to reduce hospitalizations and deaths from COVID-19 by 70% in high-risk patients.
 For those who have been exposed to the virus but have yet to test positive (for example the spouse of an elderly COVID-19 patient), that efficacy rate climbs to 80%.

 Those are eye-opening numbers, to be sure, but monoclonal antibodies aren’t for just anyone with a COVID-19 infection.

 Monoclonal antibodies are meant for patients 12 and older at high risk for severe COVID-19.
 Call your doctor if you’ve tested positive (or believe you’ve been exposed) and believe you meet the criteria.

 One such experimental medication, the anti-Ebola drug Remdesivir, has been shown to reduce the recovery time and severity of COVID-19.

 In a medical trial that includes patients hospitalized at Methodist Dallas, two-thirds of those who received Remdesivir had good results — and sometimes striking improvement.

 “We have seen some extremely encouraging results where people on the verge of death were able to recover and leave the hospital,” says Parvez Mantry, MD, AGAF, FAASLD, CPE, executive medical director of the Methodist Health System Clinical Research Institute.

-Another medication, the anti-malaria drug Chloroquine, made headlines in March when President Donald Trump called it a “game changer” and later said he was taking it himself.
+Another medication, the anti-malaria drug Chloroquine, made headlines in March 2020 when then-President Donald Trump called it a “game changer” and later said he was taking it himself.